ocf/ocfweb/ocfweb/docs/docs/staff/staffvm/znc.md

        [ ?? ] Launch ZNC now? (yes/no) [yes]: no

+   kpengboy's preferences, in addition to most of the above, include:

+       [ ?? ] Number of lines to buffer per channel [50]: 200
+       [ ?? ] Would you like to clear channel buffers after replay? (yes/no) [yes]: no

+   and enabling the buffextras module (in webadmin afterwards).

 3. If you accidentally started ZNC at the end of the setup, you should kill it now with `pkill znc`.